DIY Outdoor Curtains From Drop Cloths

 DIY patio curtainsPin

-I ran my drop cloth through the sewing machine sewing along the top of the fold I just made starting about 3 inches in from the edge and leaving 3 inches at the other edge.
+I ran my drop cloth through the sewing machine sewing along the top of the fold I just made starting about 3 inches in from the edge and leaving 3 inches at the other edge to leave room for your curtain weight.

-Then I sewed down the side to hold the hem in place and down again at the 3 inch mark.
-This left a little pocket for washers to weight the curtains.
+I sewed down the side to hold the hem in place and down again at the 3 inch mark.
+This left a little pocket for washers to weight down the outdoor drapes and keep the outdoor curtains from blowing too much.

 Now for the fun part!
 The spray paint!
 I taped off where I wanted my stripes to go, making sure to tape both sides of the drop cloth before I started to paint.